 The issues in Guatemala are complex and include gang violence, child malnutrition, poverty and social exclusion.

-80% of the portfolio is concentrated in four industries: technology, food processing, furniture manufacturing and business services.
+95% of the 19 Fast Runners in our Guatemalan portfolio are women-owned or led businesses.
+68% of the portfolio is concentrated in four industries: technology, food processing, and manufacturing.

-U.S. human resources expert David Montieth (right) visiting Claudia's business as a Bpeace Traveling Mentor.
 Claudia took over her family's financial-services call center when her father died.
 With introductions from American Express, Claudia visited U.S. call centers.
 She subsequently asked for Bpeace volunteer HR experts to help with new-employee training, and defining employee career paths to improve performance and retention.
-Since joining Bpeace as a Fast Runner in 2012, Claudia has grown her business from 118 employees to 188, a 60% increase.
+Since joining Bpeace as a Fast Runner in 2012, Claudia has grown her business from 118 employees to 162, a 42% increase.

 Women who run Rwanda's first amusement park, ice cream store and funeral parlor are among the entrepreneurs to whom we've provided pro bono consulting since 2003.